reactorlabs/rir/documentation/debugging.md

         GraphViz   print pir in GraphViz, displaying all instructions within BBs GraphVizBB print pir in GraphViz, displaying only BB names and connections

+    RIR_DEBUG_STYLE=
+        Standard    print basic information in rir objects in human-readable format Detailed    print very detailed information in rir objects, useful for debugging or explaining unexpected semantic differences
+        PrettyGraph print in an even more human-readable format and for GraphViz

 The following flags can be useful for profiling and finding out which passes take how much time to complete.